Barrington Plaza: History

 Planning for Barrington Plaza began in 1958, when it was initially envisaged to cost $14 million.
 It was originally conceived and developed by the B.C.
 Deane Company, based in Van Nuys, and designed by architect Phillip Daniel of DMJM, which later became AECOM.
 Louis Lesser Enterprises were brought in as partners at the beginning of 1959, subsequently becoming the sole sponsor and buying out Deane in June 1961.
 Construction started in 1960; it was completed in 1962 and cost about $20 million.
 A year after completion, around 50% of the units had been sold.

 In 1961, Barrington Plaza and its developer, Ben Deane, were selected for an award by the National Association of Home Builders.

 The original application for a $14 million Federal Housing Administration loan was described as the largest single application for an insurance commitment under the urban renewal program ever filed in the United States; the actual initial loan was $15.2 million towards the end of 1959.
 This was reported to have increased to $16.7 million on completion in 1962, and then to $18.6 by the end of Louis Lesser Enterprises' ownership in 1965.
 In that year, Barrington Plaza was sold to a group from Ohio.
 In 1966, following foreclosure on the loan after it reached $21 million, the US Senate Permanent Subcommittee on Investigations held hearings into investments secured by the FHA, with Barrington Plaza being the first they addressed.

 In 1998, the property was purchased by Douglas Emmett, Inc.

 On January 29, 2020, a multiple alarm fire occurred at 8:30 am at Barrington Plaza causing 11 reported injuries and extensive damage to the 6th floor.
 Some residents were rescued by helicopter from the roof.
+Eight floors of the building were red-tagged at that time, barring occupancy.

+Renovation and eviction of current residents

+On May 8, 2023, the owners of Barrington Plaza announced the closure of the complex to install fire sprinklers, which were not required when the buildings were constructed, and make other changes to upgrade and modernize the building.
+The renovations were to cost $300,000,000 and take years to complete.
+After the fire, there are 577 units in the complex.
+All residents were scheduled to be evicted by September 5, however residents over 62 or disabled were allowed to stay for another eight months.
+The owners claim that the properties would not be returned to the rental market afterward, under the Ellis Act.
+The eviction of these residents is considered one of the largest mass evictions in recent Los Angeles history.